 | Yale | 3.7% |

-Dartmouth’s low acceptance rate is due to a combination of high application volume and the strength of its applicant pool.
+Dartmouth’s low acceptance rate is due to a combination of high application volume, high yield rate, and the strength of its applicant pool.
 Many applicants have stellar academic records, impressive extracurriculars, and high test scores, all of which contribute to the competitiveness of the admissions process.
 Additionally, Dartmouth’s reputation as an Ivy League institution attracts applicants globally, making it one of the most selective schools in the U.S.

 FAQs